jkorte-dev/mpy-dtu/README.md

 Caveats
 -------

+I have been running the code on an esp32c6 board for several days now, even with the web server without any issues.
+But:

 **This is work in progress.
-In this stage it is more or less a proof of concept and not stable at all, not even thoroughly tested.
 Be prepared for crashes and incomplete documentation.**

 If you run out of memory (e.g. you see `OSError: [Errno 12] ENOMEM`) install parts of the hoymiles modules as mpy modules using `mpy-cross`.
 I think esp32s2 is a good choice to start with, esp32c6 even better.